Nelarius/playground/src/app/README.md

 Use `AppStateStack` to control the the execution flow.
 Register The various app states using `AppStateStack::registerState`.
 Push an app state onto the stack using `AppStateStack::pushState`.

 During the game loop, there are two methods that need to be called.
 Event handling is done in `AppStateStack::handleEvent`.
 During this method call, events are delegated to all app states on the state stack.
 The states on the stack request modifications on the state stack.
 For this reason, `AppStateStack ` calls an internal `AppStateStack::applyPendingChanges_` at the end of the `handleEvent` call.
 The second game loop method call is  `update`.
 It calls the update method on all current app states, which in turn should call the update method on all the owned systems.

+## Commands

+A Command is a simple class containing two callables.
+The first callable executes the command, the second one undoes it.

+## Handling mouse events

+You can use `MouseEvents` to trigger specific commands.
+Set a command for a specific mouse button and event by calling the `*set` methods.

+Call `MouseEvents::update` in the update-handling portion of your loop.
+This is when `MouseEvents` will check if any state has changed and fire any commands.